AKNOMERCY/parrotshell.sh/README.md

 # parrotshell

-With the help of this tool you can change your termux shell to look like parrot os shell.
+With the help of this tool you can change your termux shell to look like parrot os shell

-!/storage/emulated/0/Pictures/Screenshots/Screenshot_20221010-124516.jpg

 # How to Install Parrot Shell In Termux.
 $ cd $HOME